uber/cadence/canary/README.md

 - Docker: Instructions for running Cadence server through docker can be found in `docker/README.md`.
 Either `docker-compose-es-v7.yml` or `docker-compose-es.yml` can be used to start the server.
 - Build from source: Please check [CONTRIBUTING](/CONTRIBUTING.md) for how to build and run Cadence server from source.
 Please also make sure Kafka and ElasticSearch are running before starting the server with `./cadence-server --zone es start`.
 If ElasticSearch v7 is used, change the value for `--zone` flag to `es_v7`.

-### Start canary
+### Start canary worker

-:warning: NOTE: By default, starting this canary worker will not automatically start a canary test.
-Next two sections will cover how to start and configure it.
+:warning: NOTE: By default, starting this canary worker will **NOT** start any canary tests.
+See Configuration section for how to start the tests.

 Different ways of start the canary workers: